bowman2001/perplexdoc/content/doc/intro/writing/index.md

     attrlink: https://unsplash.com/photos/JJMoAiVl9jA
 ---

 **Markdown** has become the favored markup language for structuring text files.
-With good cause: Its syntax is easy and yet quite comprehensive.
+With good cause: Its syntax is intuitive and yet quite comprehensive.
 {.p-lead} <!--more-->

-_Markdown_ files are plain text files with the suffix `.md`{^\*}.
-They contain only a small set of simple ASCII signs as markup, which keeps them easy to read and to work with.
+_Markdown_ consists of plain text marked up with a small set of ASCII signs.
+Its designed to be read and to work with as easily as possible, the files usually get the suffix `.md`.
 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors emerged.

 {{< sidenote star=1 up=8 >}}
 The suffixes `.mdown` and `.markdown` also indicate _Markdown_, but they are rarely used.